-For the year ended December 31, 2013, three lessees accounted for 65 percent of operating revenue.
-The Port's aggregate mine at its Dallesport Industrial Park accounted for 18 percent of operating revenue in 2013.
-No other customers individually exceeded 4 percent of operating revenue in 2013.
+For the year ended December 31, 2014, four customers accounted for 88 percent of operating revenue.
+No other customers individually exceeded 4 percent of operating revenue in 2014.

 Significant Risks and Uncertainties

 The Port is subject to certain business risks that could have a material impact on future operations and financial performance.
 These risks include economic conditions, federal, state and local government regulations and changes in law.